treguv/readme-generator/Develop/readme.md

-# This Is A Cool Project
+# This is a cool title
   [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

   ## Description
-  This is a cool project description
+  This is a cool project. please use it

   ## Table Of Contents
   1. [Installation](#installation)